BioinfoHKUSurgery/Bioinfo-Workshop-2024/2-Introduction-to-R.md

-### “Introduction to R: data manipulation and visualization”
+## Introduction to R: data manipulation and visualization

 ### 1. Data manipulation and control structures